-So now that I’ve made clear that travelling solo can be a great way of exploring the world as well as yourself, let’s get on.
+So now that I’ve made clear that travelling solo can be a great way of exploring the world as well as yourself, let’s get on it.
 Let’s prepare for your grand solo trip.

 There are people – like myself – who have a pre-trip meltdown no matter how often they go abroad.
 Weeks before take-off, I’m buying toiletries and packing my bags.
 I make sure to arrive at the airport before the designated two to three hours before the flight – in case there are unexpected problems.